mengyatang202/poetic-meter-evaluation-llms/README.md

 ## Repository Structure

 See the folder structure for:
-- `data/`: raw, cleaned, and annotated poetic datasets
+- `data/`: raw and annotated poetic datasets
 - `prompts/`: prompt templates used for evaluation
 - `experiments/`: model-specific outputs
 - `evaluation/`: accuracy metrics and protocols